SINTEF/rusty-valkey-forward-auth/README.md

 - **Frontend**: Web UI in TypeScript + React + Vite
 - **Storage**: Valkey, a Redis fork, for token storage

+## Security

+Static API keys are somewhat less secure than JWT or other modern authentication methods.
+But they are convenient and widely supported by AI tools.

+This is about finding the right balance between security and usability.

+Tokens are generated with a cryptographically secure random generator, and stored as salted blake3 hashes in Valkey.
+If Valkey is compromised, stolen hashes cannot be used to authenticate.

+Notably, tokens do not expire.
+There is no rate limiting or brute-force protection implemented in this service.
+Brute-forcing 256-bit tokens is not feasible, but consider using additional protections higher up in your stack (e.g., Traefik rate limiting, WAF, etc.).

 ## Quick Start

 ### Prerequisites